w-jablonski/double_podium/README.md

 of this layer.
 Holding Space key in addition to these *drops* the NAV layer, making them act as plain Ctrl.
 I am actually not using the right Ctrl a lot — it might get replaced by a Space key.

-The left part features some common shortcuts placed at — or close to — where they are in the QWERTY layout.
+The left part features some common shortcuts placed (close to) where they are in the QWERTY layout.
 ```Ctrl+Z``` is pressed by stacking the ring finger on top of the pinkie.
 For this to be comfortable the two
 keycaps differ in height.
 Pressing and holding ```Ctrl+F``` opens my app launcher.